 This information is entered into our on farm data base and twice monthly sent to the National data base where computer software analyses it and reports it back to us as Australian Sheep Breeding Values.

 We have systemised our processes with better software, lamb tagging bikes, EID tags, panel readers, bar code readers, portable printers, auto drafters and data loggers to allow larger volumes and higher accuracy to flow through our operations.

 Recently we have commenced collecting DNA from key sires and the genetic information will be added to our existing information.
-As well 17 % of ewes now have Genomic information.
+As at September 2021, 8,100 animals now have Genomic information.

 This makes it the largest recorded maternal flock in Australia but interestingly we have also increased the number of sires lines with high genetic merit and still maintain a very low inbreeding level across its entire range.
 We have potential to expand it further with the release of new technologies relating to pedigree collection which will allow increased collection of data and higher genetic improvement rates.

 Cashmore Oaklea Seedstock Ewe flock as @ Mating Autumn 2019.

 2013 Yellow 66